OWASP/samm/v2.0/beta/core/design/d-security-requirements.md

 You align software development practices to limit security risks.

 ### Activity
-The best way to minimize the risk of issues occurring in software is to align maximally and integrate closely between the different parties.
-From a process perspective, this means that similar development paradigms are used and regular milestones are introduced to ensure proper alignment and qualitative progress.
-From a tools perspective, this might mean that similar build, verification and deployment environments are used, and other supporting tools (e.g. requirements or architecture tools) are shared to the extent possible.
-Code repositories should be shared or linked where possible.
+The best way to minimize the risk of issues in software is to align maximally and integrate closely between the different parties.
+From a process perspective, this means using similar development paradigms and introducing regular milestones to ensure proper alignment and qualitative progress.
+From a tools perspective, this might mean using similar build, verification and deployment environments, and sharing other supporting tools (e.g. requirements or architecture tools, or code repositories).

-In case suppliers cannot meet the objectives that you have stipulated, implement compensating controls to ensure that, overall, your objectives are met.
-This might mean executing extra activities (e.g., threat modelling before starting the actual implementation cycle) or implementing extra tooling (e.g., 3rd party library analysis at solution intake).
+In case suppliers cannot meet the objectives that you have set, implement compensating controls so that, overall, you meet your objectives.
+Execute extra activities (e.g., threat modelling before starting the actual implementation cycle) or implement extra tooling (e.g., 3rd party library analysis at solution intake).
 The more suppliers deviate from your requirements, the more work will be required to compensate.

 ### Maturity Questions